gregogolla/investrak-iicdocs/admin-modules/manage-savings.md

 If your account has the required authorization (Committee member or `finance_read_all` permission) you can access the manage savings module in one of two ways:

-1. Click on the three horizontal dot menu on the Savings page and select the `Manage Mode` option
+1. Click on the three vertical dot menu on the Savings page and select the `Manage Mode` option

 ![alt text](../images/3.1.2_Manage_Savings_Page.png ":size=x100 Manage Savings page")